DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Transfer.md

 **EDI number**          |	EDI Staging table record id.
 Select **EDI number** or the **Details** button on the Action Pane, to view the details for the selected record.
 The number sequence is determined by [EDI number](../../CORE/Setup/EDI%20parameters.md#number-sequence) on the **EDI parameters**.
 **Company account**     | Legal entity of the document.
 **Company GLN**         | The company’s global location number is shown here.
 **Staging to target status**    | The current status of the staging record.
 Options include: <br> • **Not Started** – The staging record has been successfully processed from the inbound file to the staging table but not processed to target. <br> • **Error** – The staging record has been processed from the staging table but no target has yet been created/updated.
-There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and posted the arrival journal and optional product receipt. <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
+There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and created the transfer journal and optional posted the transfer journal. <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
 **Trading partner account**     | Warehouse account assigned to the staging record.
 **Trading partner GLN**         | The 3PL’s global location number is shown here.
-**Purchase order**              | Purchase order number being received.
-**Receipts list**               | Receipts list document used to receive.
-**Receipt date**                | Date the stock was received.
-**Journal**                     | Arrival journal used to receive the stock.
+**Journal**                     | Transfer journal used to process the stock adjustment.
 **Created date and time**       | The date and time the selected record was created in the staging table.
 **Sent**                        | Indicates if the **Functional acknowledgement outbound** has been sent to the trading partner for the inbound document record.

 ### Buttons
-The following buttons are available on the **Shipment receipt - Purchase order**'s Action Pane, tab **Stock shipment receipt**.
+The following buttons are available on the **Inventory adjustment - Transfer**'s Action Pane, tab **Inventory adjustment - Transfer**.

 **Button**	                    | **Description**
 :---                            |:----
-**Process stock receipt**   | Process stock receipt for the selected record in the staging table.
+**Process inventory adjustment**| Process inventory adjustment for the selected record in the staging table.
-**Process all stock receipts**   | Process stock receipt for the staging records that have a **Staging to target status** set to _Not started_.
+**Process all inventory adjustments**	| Process inventory adjustments for the staging records that have a **Staging to target status** set to _Not started_.
 **Inbound files**               | View the inbound file record the selected staging record.
 **Trading partner**             | View the trading partner details in the [**Trading partners**](../SETUP/Trading%20partner.md) page.
-**Purchase order**              | If the staging record has been completed it is possible to inquire on the related D365 purchase order.
-**Item arrival**                | If the EDI document has been completed it is possible to inquire on the item arrival journal from this button.
+**Transfer**                    | If the EDI document has been completed it is possible to inquire on the transfer journal from this button.
 **Show log**                    | If there are Errors within the document, it is possible to review them at any time using this button.
 Shows only the current version.
 **Version log**                 | View all log versions.
 When a document’s status is reset and reprocessed, a new log version is created.
 Can view all log versions.
 **Reset Status**                | You can reset the **Staging to target status** to _Not started_.
 This can be used to reprocess the selected record/s.
 Documents can only be processed if **Staging to target status** is set to _Not started_.
 **Edit reset status recurrence**    | If the underlying issue was resolved after all the reset attempts have been completed the user can use this button to edit the recurrence field/s.
 This will: <br> • Update **Reset status profile** to _blank_ <br> • Update the **Reset status date/time** to next time reset will run <br> • **Reset status attempts** set to _Zero_ and <br> • **Recurrence** text updated with changed recurrence details
 **Cancel**                      | Select **Cancel** to update the **Staging to target status** to _Canceled_.
 Button is enabled when the **Staging to target status** is not set to _Completed_.

-The following buttons are available on the **Shipment receipt - Purchase order**'s Action Pane, tab **Acknowledgement**.
+The following buttons are available on the **Inventory adjustment - Transfer**'s Action Pane, tab **Acknowledgement**.
 The **Acknowledgement** tab is available on all incoming documents staging pages and enables the user to process or view the **Functional acknowledgement outbound** that has been created for the inbound document.

 **Button**	                    | **Description**